 The NDHP will schedule and staff booths at large public events, such as the ND Motor Carriers Association Conference.
-The NDMCA also holds an oil field conference training session.
-The NDHP has been invited to participate.
 We receive several requests from industry representatives to conduct regulations education at training events.
 We will develop and conduct educational presentations to industry or civic organizations on FMCSRs, CMV traffic safety topics, hazardous materials safety, and other related topics.
 The NDHP CVD will participate in statewide traffic messaging with a special focus on higher-risk traffic areas/times, such the oil region, winter driving periods, and grain harvest season.
-The NDHP also participates in quarterly Neutral Grounds Base Camp sessions, a collaboration among public safety stakeholders, including ND Workforce Safety, ND Department of Health, ND Department of Mineral Resources, and private industries.
-The FMCSA ND Division has participated in these meetings.